sailscastshq/docs.sailscasts.com/docs/boring-stack/infinite-scroll.md

 The component uses intersection observers to detect when users scroll near the end and automatically requests the next page.
 New data is merged with existing content.

+Under the hood, `sails.inertia.scroll()` marks the wrapped array path, such as `users.data`, as mergeable and emits `scrollProps` metadata.
+When the client loads the next page, data is appended; when it loads a previous page, Inertia sends its merge intent and the server marks the same path for prepending.

 ## Loading buffer

 Control how early content begins loading by setting a buffer distance in pixels: